-Easy Cream of Garlic Soup, a natural remedy for cold and flu.
-Soothing and flavourful, this vegetarian soup is ready in well under 30 minutes.
+Easy Cream of Garlic Soup, the best natural remedy for the cold and flu season.
+Soothing and flavourful, this vegetarian soup is ready in well under 30 minutes, and it goes well with the whole family.
+It's healthy, it's filling, creamy and so simple, so much better than ready-made soups.

 This soup is super simple, and is ready in well under 30 minutes.
 You can add more garlic if you wish, that should not change the texture of the soup.